Functional Time Series Analysis Based on Records: Definition of Functional Records

 \subsection{Classical records}

-The classical records are defined for univariate time series.
-Let $\{W_1, \ldots, W_n\}$ be a sequence of continuous random variables in $\mathbb{R}$, and let $W_{(1)}, \ldots,W_{(n)}$ be the corresponding order statistics (observe that $W_{i}=W_{j}$ with probability zero for $i \neq j$).
-On this sequence, the random variable $W_n$ is defined as an upper record if $W_n=W_{(n)}$, and a lower record if $W_n=W_{(1)}$, with probability one \citep{Ahsanullah2015}.
-Finally, $W_n$ is a record if it is a lower or upper record.
-When a depth notion is used, a center-outwards ordering is obtained, $W_{[1]}\leq W_{[2]}\leq \cdots \leq W_{[n]}$ with probability one, where $W_{[i]}$ is the random variable with the $i$th largest depth value among the $n$ random variables.
-In this case, $W_{[n]}$ and $W_{[n-1]}$ are the two most extreme observations.
-Under certain conditions on the depth (Assumption \ref{A1} below), the set of the smallest and the largest order statistics is equal to the set of the two most extreme observations, i.e., $\{W_{(1)}, W_{(n)}\}=\{W_{[n-1]},W_{[n]}\}$.
-Therefore, the classical records and the extreme observations identified with depth notions are equivalent.
-Based on these observations we extend the classical records to a generalized record definition, and we study the behavior of the number of generalized records.
+Let $\{W_1, \ldots, W_n\}$ be a sequence of continuous random variables in $\mathbb{R}$ (observe that $W_{i}=W_{j}$ with probability zero for $i \neq j$).
+Records are defined for times $t=2, \ldots, n$ and involves comparing the values up to this time (the first observation can always be defined as reocord).
+Let $W_{(1)}, \ldots,W_{(t)}$ be the corresponding order statistics for the first $t$ random variables.
+The random variable $W_t$ is defined as an upper record if $W_t=W_{(t)}$, and a lower record if $W_t=W_{(1)}$, with probability one \citep{Ahsanullah2015}.
+Finally, $W_t$ is a record if it is a lower or upper record.
+When a depth notion is used, a center-outwards ordering is obtained, $W_{[1]}\leq W_{[2]}\leq \cdots \leq W_{[t]}$ with probability one, where $W_{[i]}$ is the random variable with the $i$th largest depth value among the $t$ random variables.
+In this case, $W_{[t]}$ and $W_{[t-1]}$ are the two most extreme observations.
+Under certain conditions on the depth definition, the set of the smallest and the largest order statistics is equal to the set of the two most extreme observations, i.e., $\{W_{(1)}, W_{(t)}\}=\{W_{[t-1]},W_{[t]}\}$.
+Therefore, the classical records and the extreme observations identified with depth notions can be equivalent.
+Based on these observations, we extend the classical records to a functional record definition, and we study the behavior of the number of functional records.